akaufman22/mbono-firv/README.md

 FIRV
 ======

-Relative Value framework for EM local debt
+Relative Value framework for EM local debt.
+Here is a realisation for Mex Peso denominated government bonds as an example.

 Installation
 ------------